wingify/readme-central/docs/Integrations/fme-ci-cd-integrations/fme-github-action.md

 Explanation:

 * The workflow is triggered on a `push` event to the `main` branch.
-* The `Evaluate Feature Flags` step uses the `VWO FME GitHub Action` to evaluate the feature flags for a user with the specified context (`userContext`).
+* The `Evaluate Feature Flags` step uses the `VWO FE GitHub Action` to evaluate the feature flags for a user with the specified context (`userContext`).
 * Feature flags are specified in the `flagsWithVariables` input as JSON, where each key represents a feature flag and its associated variable values.
 * The `sdkInitOptions` input allows for optional SDK configuration.
 * The VWO SDK credentials (`VWO_SDK_KEY` and `VWO_ACCOUNT_ID`) are passed securely using GitHub secrets.